-Skin cancer is one of the most common malignancies in the world and is an important public health concern as the incidence of both melanoma and non-melanoma skin cancer has increased over the past decades.
-Globally, around 325,000 melanomas and 1,198,000 new non-melanoma skin cancers occur each year, leading to approximately 121,000 deaths.
-It is not only direct sunlight that can be harmful; sunbed use is also associated with an increased risk of early onset melanoma, with the risk increasing with greater use and earlier age at first use.
+Skin cancer is one of the most common malignancies in the world and is an important public health concern as the incidence of both melanoma and non-melanoma skin cancer has increased over the past decades.27 Globally, around 325,000 melanomas and 1,198,000 new non-melanoma skin cancers occur each year, leading to approximately 121,000 deaths.28 It is not only direct sunlight that can be harmful; sunbed use is also associated with an increased risk of early onset melanoma, with the risk increasing with greater use and earlier age at first use.27

-Clearly, discussed Dréno, in phototypes I and II, the risk of skin cancer is increased as fair skin has a higher mutational burden with UV signature.
-A recent systematic review suggested that UV exposure leading to skin cancer may not be as important in people with a darker skin colour.
+Clearly, discussed Dréno, in phototypes I and II, the risk of skin cancer is increased as fair skin has a higher mutational burden with UV signature.29 A recent systematic review suggested that UV exposure leading to skin cancer may not be as important in people with a darker skin colour.30

 The challenge, highlighted Dréno, is to promote the use of sunscreen as a key component of public health campaigns for skin cancer prevention, as several trials have shown the utility of such.
 For instance, one randomised trial in Australia over 4.5 years with an 8-year follow-up period showed a reduction in the rate of melanoma in participants assigned to daily sunscreen use (hazard ratio [HR]: 0.50; 95% confidence interval [CI]: 0.24, 1.02; p=0.051).
-The reduction in invasive melanomas was substantial (HR: 0.27; 95% CI: 0.08, 0.97) compared with that for preinvasive melanomas (HR: 0.73; 95% CI: 0.29, 1.81).

-Another study found that after an 8-year follow-up, regular sunscreen use possibly reduced the number of cases of squamous cell cancers (SCC) (risk ratio: 0.65; 95% Cl: 0.45, 0.94), but not basal cell cancers (BCC), though this may be due to the latter taking many years to develop.
-A randomised, controlled trial (n=1,621; follow-up 4.5 years) also provided some evidence that daily use of SPF15+ sunscreen plus betacarotene resulted in a small reduction of SCC and no difference in BCC incidence compared with the discretionary sunscreen group.
-Finally, a 24-month prospective, case-control study provided evidence that regular use of sunscreen (SPF>50, high UVA-protection factor) may help to prevent the development of further actinic keratoses and invasive SCC immune-compromised organ transplant in recipients.
-Overall, a recent systematic review supported the topical application of sunscreen to help to prevent skin cancer and precancerous skin lesions.35 to have SPF50+ and a SPF and UVA-PF ratio close to 1.
-For the prevention of BCC, acitinic keratosis, and SCC, sunscreens with SPF50+ and a SPF/UVA-PF ratio <3 are recommended.
-Photoprotection is especially important in childhood for preventing sunburn as this is a high-risk factor for developing melanoma later in life.
+The reduction in invasive melanomas was substantial (HR: 0.27; 95% CI: 0.08, 0.97) compared with that for preinvasive melanomas (HR: 0.73; 95% CI: 0.29, 1.81).31 cancers (SCC) (risk ratio: 0.65; 95% CI: 0.45, 0.94), but not basal cell cancers (BCC), though this may be due to the latter taking many years to develop.32 A randomised, controlled trial (n=1,621; follow-up 4.5 years) also provided some evidence that daily use of SPF15+ sunscreen plus betacarotene resulted in a small reduction of SCC and no difference in BCC incidence compared with the discretionary sunscreen group.33 Finally, a 24-month prospective, case-control study provided evidence that regular use of sunscreen (SPF>50, high UVA-protection factor) may help to prevent the development of further actinic keratoses and invasive SCC immune-compromised organ transplant recipients.34 Overall, a recent systematic review supported the topical application of sunscreen to help to prevent skin cancer and precancerous skin lesions.35 to have SPF50+ and a SPF and UVA-PF ratio close to 1.
+For the prevention of BCC, acitinic keratosis, and SCC, sunscreens with SPF50+ and a SPF/UVA-PF ratio <3 are recommended.5 Photoprotection is especially important in childhood for preventing sunburn as this is a high-risk factor for developing melanoma later in life.